 Equipment properties may include a unit of measure.

-An equipment property may be tested by the execution of an equipment capability test specification with results exchanged in an equipment capability test result.
+An equipment property may be tested by the evaluation of a test specification with results exchanged in a test result.

 Equipment properties may contain nested equipment properties.

 NOTE An equipment property can exist without an associated equipment class property, however all parties in an exchange will have to have a common understanding of the equipment property.